 There are a few common causes of workplace eye injuries:

-In work environments which contain these common hazards, employers should stress eye safety and make sure to follow official OSHA regulations for eye and face protection.
+In work environments that contain these common hazards, employers should stress eye safety and make sure to follow official OSHA regulations for eye and face protection.

 Occupations which involve the use of tools and heavy machinery have the highest risk of eye injury.
 According to Industrial Safety & Hygiene News, three industries account for roughly 40% of all workplace eye injuries: